-Is It Safe To Use A Microwave After A Fire?
+Is it Safe to Use a Microwave After a Fire?

 A microwave oven is one of the most reliable appliances in the kitchen. but, improper usage can lead to kitchen disasters.
 One of the kitchen disasters is microwave ovens catching fire.
 If it happens, you may ask, is it safe to use a microwave after a fire?
 Here is the quick answer.

-Is It Safe To Use A Microwave After A Fire?
+Is it Safe To Use a Microwave After a Fire?

-Before using your microwave oven after a fire, evaluate it based on its severity.
 There are three categories based on severity such as mild fire, serious fire, and severe fire.

 What Happens If Your Microwave Is On Fire?

-When your microwave oven is on fire, its interior and exterior get damage.
+When your microwave oven is on fire, its interior and exterior can get damage.
 In a worst-case scenario, it may blow up and damage your property.

-But why it happens?
 Why does your microwave catch fire?

 Another reason that your microwave catches fire is when its power supply gets short circuit.
 The power surge tricks the microwave to turn on and run.
 Using a non-microwavable container is another reason why your microwave burns.
 What happens is that the container melts, produces smoke and it builds up a flame.

-What Do You Do After A Microwave Fire?
+What Do You Do After a Microwave Fire?

 After a microwave fire, check the exterior of the microwave, cord, and plug.
 If nothing gets damaged, start pre-treating your microwave with an all-purpose cleaner.
 The char or carbon trail left inside the microwave is hard to remove.
 So pre-treating your microwave can make the cleaning job faster.
 You can use a scrub to clean stubborn char.
-Once you clean the microwave, check if it still works.
-Call a technician if it is not working.

 Will My Microwave Catch Fire?
+Materials to avoid putting a microwave

-Your microwave will catch fire if you use aluminum and non-microwavable containers.
 Aluminum creates a spark that blackens the walls of the microwave.
 When you leave it longer, it is possible to catch fire.
 On the other hand, non-microwavable containers melt easily that when it is overheated, it may burn and catch fire.

 Apart from these materials, you must also avoid putting the materials below inside a microwave.